min2ha/ukwa-site/content/target/14192/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Jon @t_traynor1 on Twitter: Social media interactions on #indyref

 <p>A picture showing a map of the UK with blue lights indicating 'yes' support and red indicating 'no'.
 Posted on 18 September 2014.</p>